sap-tutorials/Tutorials/tutorials/hana-advanced-analytics-teched-3/hana-advanced-analytics-teched-3.md

 ![Create Map Reduce](6.png)

-Wait until the build has been successful
+Wait until the build has been successful.

 > ### What is going on?
 >